Weltstadthaus (Cologne): Overview

 With its unusual, organic shape reminiscent of a ship, but also of a stranded whale -- Kölners have dubbed it the Walfisch--it provides 14.400 m² floor space, on a length of 130 m and a width of 60 m.
 The atrium offers a view of five stories with a height of 36 m.
 The 4900 m² glass façade is constructed from 6800 individual panes and 66 massive laminated beams of Siberian larch.
 The northern façade consists of 4.400 m² of natural stone.

 Wedged between a late Gothic church, the Antoniterkirche, and nondescript post-war concrete, it consists of two distinct parts.
 A rectangular block of stone takes up the rhythms of the surrounding seventies' angular forms, while the partially encircling wood-and-glass construction flows toward the church that had looked somewhat displaced previously.

 Municipal regulations prevent the cupola from being accessible to the general public, but it is opened on special occasions.
-The department store is operated by the German chain Peek & Cloppenburg, who commissioned the Piano design, which has won several prizes.
+The department store is operated by the German chain Peek & Cloppenburg, which commissioned the Piano design, which has won several prizes.